Skip to content

 Single Binary

-Currently, Liwan provides pre-built binaries for Linux (x86_64/ARM64) and macOS (ARM64).
-The binary is statically linked using musl libc, so it should work on most (if not all) Linux distributions.
+Liwan provides pre-built binaries for Linux (x86_64/ARM64) and macOS (ARM64).
+Linux builds are statically linked with musl libc, so they should work on most Linux distributions.

 Terminal window